-Open Up a Link Tool & Start Finding Prospects
+Open Up A Link Tool & Start Finding Prospects

-To start building your list of prospects you first need to understand where the business stands within its space and how competitive it will be to rank moving forward.
+To start building your list of prospects, you first need to understand where the business stands within its space and how competitive it will be to rank moving forward.

 Collect the list of websites and see what links they have acquired in the past.

-These are direct competitors so most of the links will be related to the specific business you’re working on.
+These are direct competitors, so most of the links will be related to the specific business you’re working on.

 Compare the lists you collected with the link profile of the site you are currently working on and see where you are lacking.

-How to Find More Link Opportunities
+How To Find More Link Opportunities

-Doing this will help you get some insights on how other businesses not in our industry have built links in the same local space.
+Doing this will help you understand how other companies not in our industry have built links in the same local space.

-A method I have used is finding businesses with a lot of traction and putting their website through a link analysis tool.
+Another method I have used is finding businesses with a lot of traction and putting their website through a link analysis tool.

 One way you can find a high traction business is through review sites like Yelp.